MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 > [!NOTE]
 > For guidance in general on how to customize the onload.js file, see the article [Advanced Customization of AD FS Sign-in Pages](advanced-customization-of-ad-fs-sign-in-pages.md).

-The following is a simple example:
+The following steps show a simple example.

-1. Open Windows PowerShell on your primary AD FS server and create a new AD FS Web Theme by running the following command:
+1. Open Windows PowerShell on your primary AD FS server and create a new AD FS Web Theme by running the following command.

     ``` PowerShell
         New-AdfsWebTheme –Name ProofUp –SourceName default